-At about the same time, Al Swearingen left Iowa and eventually made his way to Denver, Colorado.
-Less than two months later, on November 15, 1904, Al Swearingen was also found dead on a street near his home.
-He too had been struck on the head with a heavy, blunt object.
-At the time, the Denver city police were unable to determine if his death was caused by an accident or murder.
+Al Swearingen left Iowa and eventually made his way to Denver, Colorado, at about the same time.
+Less than two months later, on November 15, 1904, Al Swearingen was also found dead on the street near his home.
+He, too, had been struck on the head with a heavy, blunt object.
+At the time, the Denver city police could not determine if his death was caused by an accident or murder.
 Later reports said he died penniless while trying to hop a train.

 Modern historians believe that Lemuel’s attack was a case of mistaken identity and that Al was the actual target.
 If correct, they believe that Al’s death was a homicide.